-• To limit importation of COVID-19 cases, international arrivals from several high-burden countries were banned beginning in March.
+- To limit importation of COVID-19 cases, international arrivals from several high-burden countries were banned beginning in March.
 Lifting of these bans on 20 May has been accompanied by strict entry requirements for all non-diplomatic foreigners entering Cambodia including: requiring negative COVID-19 health certificates, medical insurance, testing upon arrival, 14-day quarantine and further testing on day 13.
 On 11 November 2020, MOH issued the updated guidance on travel and the implementation of health measures and quarantine: general foreigners and Cambodians entering into the Kingdom of Cambodia no longer have the option for home quarantine.
-Passengers are required to quarantine at government approved facilities.
-This will be implemented on 18 November 2020.

-On 11 November 2020, The Ministry of Interior temporarily suspends forums, consultative meetings, and other meetings by sub-national administrations at all levels for two weeks in Phnom Penh and Kandal.
-On 8 November MOH has announced the banning of certain social gatherings and sports activities, including the closure of entertainment centers, cinemas, theatres and museums around the country.
+As of 18 November, passengers were required to quarantine at government approved facilities. - On 11 November 2020, The Ministry of Interior temporarily suspended forums, consultative meetings, and other meetings by sub-national administrations at all levels for two weeks in Phnom Penh and Kandal. - On 8 November MOH has announced the banning of certain social gatherings and sports activities, including the closure of entertainment centers, cinemas, theatres and museums around the country.
+On 18 November, cinemas and museums around the country were allowed to reopen.
+On 29 November, MoEYS announced the closure of private school for two weeks.